nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/understanding-bundles-deployment.md

 </fragment>
 ```

-Note that if you'd like to control the order in which this pre-processing is done, you can add a "require" tag in the
-fragment, naming the bundle that should be deployed before yours:
+Note that if you'd like to control the order in which this pre-processing is done, you can add a `require` tag in the fragment, naming the bundle that should be deployed before yours:

 ```
 <?xml version="1.0"?>